linode/docs/docs/guides/development/python/dictionaries-in-python-3/index.md

 ## Python's Built-in Dictionary Methods

 Python dictionaries support several built-in methods that you can use for a variety of tasks.
-The list below contains the Python dictionary methods not covered elsewhere in this guide:
+The list below contains the Python dictionary methods not covered elsewhere in this guide.

 - `copy()`: Creates a [shallow copy](https://docs.python.org/3/library/copy.html) of the dictionary.
 The fact that the copy is shallow is only important when working with compound objects.
 A shallow copy provides references to objects found within a compound object, rather than creating new objects for the copied compound object.

-- `fromkeys()`: Creates a copy of a dictionary’s keys in a new dictionary, but with the values set to None.
-For example, the code `numbers_copy = numbers.fromkeys(numbers.keys())` creates a copy of just the keys in the `numbers` dictionary and places them in `numbers_copy`, but the values in `numbers_copy`are all set to `None`.
+- `fromkeys()`: Creates a copy of a dictionary’s keys in a new dictionary, but with the values set to `None`.
+For example, the code `numbers_copy = numbers.fromkeys(numbers.keys())` creates a copy of just the keys in the `numbers` dictionary and places them in `numbers_copy`, but the values in `numbers_copy` are all set to `None`.

 - `get()`: Obtains the value for the specified key.
 If the specified key does not exist, the `get()` method returns a default value.
 When there is no default value, then `get()` returns `None`.
 This function never returns a key error.
 For example, in this code: `numbers.get('Eight', 8.0)`, the `get()` function returns a value of `8.0` assuming that the `Eight` key does not exist.

 - `setdefault()`: Provides a default value for a specific key when it’s known in advance that a dictionary must contain the specified key.
 If the default value isn’t provided, then Python inserts `None` in place of a value.
 For example, when making this method call: `numbers.setdefault('Eight', 8.0)`, the dictionary `numbers` contains a key of `Eight` with a value of `8.0` after the call when the key doesn't already exist.
 In all cases, the function returns the current value of the key upon exit.
 If the key does already exist, the `setdefault()` function returns its current value, rather than creating a new key with a new value.

 - `update()`: Merges two dictionaries together.
 The key-value pairs from the update dictionary appear at the end of the existing dictionary.
 Consequently, with the example of `numbers.update({'Five': 5, 'Six': 6})`, keys `'Five'` and `'Six'` are added to the end of the `numbers` dictionary.
-If the keys already exist, their values are updated with the values from the update dictionary.
+If the keys already exist, their values are updated with the values from the updated dictionary.